 You’ll find 30-degree bearing edges on all the drums that help with tuning as well as give the drums a warmer sound.

-- Superb vintage tones
+- Superb warm and vintage tones

 - Drums don’t need muffling when tuned properly